(Texas Librarians Only)

 - sending comments throughout the statewide database trial period

 - For some of our resources, our vendors have developed help pages, or FAQs, with information to get you started.
 See https://www.tsl.texas.gov/texshare/databases for a list of FAQs.

 - Use the help screens contained in the databases themselves.
 Each resource has a link that can provide additional help and information.

 - Check the Library Development and Networking training Web page for training opportunities and continuing education workshops.

 It is important to identify the TexShare databases in order to increase name recognition and to gather support for continued funding.
-The Texas State Library provides a page of outreach materials to help libraries spread the word about TexShare.
-Library Instruction Materials are also available to give to patrons.
+The Texas State Library provides outreach materials to help libraries spread the word about TexShare; email TexShare staff for more information.

 K-12 students are encouraged to access the TexShare Databases through their public libraries and may be given a password or other method to access them from their homes.
 Some of the databases that contain scholarly and medical journals may be a little advanced for young children, but many of the databases will have relevant information.
 Also, many databases in TexShare are of great benefit to K-12 student research and homework help, such as MasterFILE Premier, Literature Research Center, and many others.

 K-12 libraries are not allowed to provide access to TexShare electronic resources.
 Public K-12 libraries may participate in TSLAC's TexQuest electronic resource program: www.texquest.net.
 See the TexShare Authorized Access statement for more information.